 Bobo, by Paul Deliège

 Belgian comic artist and writer Paul (or "Pol") Deliège was a productive contributor to the Belgian magazine Spirou.
 His signature comic strip was about the unlucky prisoner Bobo (1961-1996) and his fruitless attempts to escape.
 Deliège's second most well known series was 'Les Krostons' (1968-1983): three green gnomes who travel through different dimensions in order to obtain world domination.
-He was furthermore scriptwriter for other artists, the most famous being Raymond Macherot's 'Sibylline'.
+He was also scriptwriter for other artists, the most famous being Raymond Macherot's 'Sibylline'.

 Paul Deliège was born in 1931 in Olne, not far from Liège.
-From 1957 on he worked in a textile factory while taking a correspondence art course from the ABC in Paris.
+From 1957 on, he worked in a textile factory while taking a correspondence art course from the ABC in Paris.
 He had already published his comics 'Félicien et les Romanis' and 'Le Père Bricole' in the Belgian daily Le Soir in 1955.

 Théophile et Philibert in Robbedoes #1270